 We don’t always start from the story, but I think it would be a nice way to start.
 It’s a really powerful piece of writing.
-And it actually communicates the vision for tomorrowland much better than when we explain it out loud.
-Maybe as a result of this conversation, this is something I might feedback to the community: “Could we start every community meet with reading this story and cement ourselves in this sort of future narrative of where we’re all headed together.”
+And it actually communicates the vision for Tomorrowland much better than when we explain it out loud.
+Maybe as a result of this conversation, this is something I might feedback to the community: “Could we start every community meeting by reading this story and cement ourselves in this future narrative of where we’re all headed together.”
 Shakil’s story presents Tomorrowland as a physical space, but we understand Tomorrowland as a space we collectively want to make.
-So it could be a virtual space.
+It could be a virtual space.
 It could be a wall that has a sort of regularly evolving set of murals that people come to make about the future.
 It could be any sort of space that we feel is appropriate.
 Tomorrowland is modular and adaptable.

 Who is generally involved in putting the project together?

-The five of us together (Shakil Ahmed, Erica Bol, Rodrigo Mendes Leal, Finn Strivens and Ana Tiquia) are putting in place Tomorrowlands in different countries and exploring the impacts of the space we are creating.
-We come together to share some learnings about the similar questions, for example, how to evidence what we’ve done?
+The five of us together (Shakil Ahmed, Erica Bol, Rodrigo Mendes Leal, Finn Strivens and Ana Tiquia) are putting in place Tomorrowlands in different countries and exploring the impacts of the space we create.
+We come together to share some learnings about common questions.
+For example, how to evidence what we’ve done?
 How to follow up?
 How to sort of understand the impact on the people who are involved in the processes?
-And also how to make some kind of simple shareable set of tools so that anyone else can start thinking about how to make Tomorrowlands in their community.
+How to make some kind of simple shareable set of tools so that anyone else can start thinking about how to make Tomorrowlands in their community.